ericaivarsson/REST-Project-SmartMeters/README.md

 # REST-Project-SmartMeters
-A project for the TU Berlin
+A project for the TU Berlin.

+ - still in progress!